text-machine-lab/uml_nlp_class_2018/hw1/README.md

 If you do not have a GPU available, you can use one of the department's GPU machines.
 Another alternative is to use [https://colab.research.google.com](https://colab.research.google.com), which is a jupyter notebook-like free to use environment.
-Moreover, allows users to use GPU resources.
+Moreover, it allows users to utilize GPU resources.
 To enable GPU support open a notebook, click "Runtime" -> "Change runtime type", and select "GPU" under the hardware accelerator section.
 Click "Save" to save thee changes.

 ## What to submit

 1. For part 1, submit a printout of the words you selected, along with clusters of top-K neighbours
-1. For part 2, submit
+2. For part 2, submit
-* your code
+    1. Your code
-* a README file explaining the overall structure of your implementation
+    2. A README file explaining the overall structure of your implementation
-* a Dockerfile what else needs to be installed and how to run it.
+    3. A Dockerfile that specifies what else needs to be installed and how to run it.
 Please use the base Docker image we provide.

 Homework assignments should be submitted using the submit utility available on the cs.uml.edu machines.
 Submit as follows:
 ```
 $ submit arum assignment-name items-to-submit
 ```
-Please use CS submit utility to submit this assignment.